- 01. What is State Income Tax?

 The Pros

-Take more money home: The very obvious benefit of living in a state with no income tax is that you get to keep the full paycheck.
+Take more money home: The undeniable benefit of living in a state with no income tax is that you get to keep the whole paycheck.
 No one is taking a portion out of your hard-earned income.

 More investment and business opportunities: States with no income tax are seen as more economically attractive.
-With a low overall tax burden, the residents here are inclined towards setting up a new business or venture, which in turn boosts economic growth and creates jobs.
+With a low overall tax burden, residents here are inclined to start new businesses, which in turn boosts economic growth and creates jobs.

 Easy Tax filing: No state income tax, meaning an easy and simple tax filing process.
 Residents living in such states do not need to prepare a state tax return, which saves on tax preparation costs and time.